databyjp/docs/docs/weaviate/concepts/indexing/vector-index.md

 # tags: ['vector index plugins']
 ---

 What is vector indexing?
 It's a key component of vector databases that helps to [significantly **increase the speed** of the search process of similarity search](https://weaviate.io/blog/vector-search-explained) with only a minimal tradeoff in search accuracy ([HNSW index](#hierarchical-navigable-small-world-hnsw-index)), or efficiently store many subsets of data in a small memory footprint ([flat index](#flat-index)).
 The [dynamic index](#dynamic-index) can even start off as a flat index and then dynamically switch to the HNSW index as it scales past a threshold.
+For continuously updating billion-scale datasets, the [SPFresh index](#spfresh-index) provides efficient in-place updates without requiring expensive periodic rebuilds.

 Weaviate's vector-first storage system takes care of all storage operations with a vector index.
 Storing data in a vector-first manner not only allows for semantic or context-based search, but also makes it possible to store *very* large amounts of data without decreasing performance (assuming scaled well horizontally or having sufficient shards for the indexes).